How Not To Get Sick On A Plane: A Guide To Avoiding Pathogens

 A 2018 study suggests that to minimize contact with other passengers, you should pick a window seat and stay put.

-Vicki Hertzberg, a biostatistician at Emory University, co-led the study on flights and disease transmission with scientists at The Boeing Co.
+Vicki Hertzberg, a biostatistician at Emory University, co-led the study on flights and disease transmission with scientists at Boeing.

 "The window seats are a little less risky than the aisle seats," Hertzberg says.

-Statistically, people in window seats come into contact with fewer passengers, because they leave their seats less often than those sitting near the aisle.
-And they are a few more feet from the action in the aisle, where passers-by could be coughing and sneezing and spreading germs.
+Statistically, people in window seats come into contact with fewer passengers because they leave their seats less often than those sitting near the aisle.
+And they are a few more feet from the action in the aisle, where passersby could be coughing, sneezing and spreading germs.

 Though really, the best place to sit is away from any passenger who's coughing or sneezing.